po1sigala/live/01-Class-Content/18-PWA/01-Activities/07-Stu_PWAs/README.md

   * 3. Tap the icon labeled Add to Home Screen.

-  * 4. Name your PWA, then tap Add below the prompt.
+  * 4. Name your PWA, then tap Add below the promp.

 * Be prepared to answer the following question(s):